 Either you buy an instrument or simply you are lucky, as many of us were back then in 2020, when Splice offered Ableton Live Lite free for a limited time.
 The point is that you need a DAW to work effectively on music via PC or laptop.

-I do not have own video on using Ableton Live to create some beat but the video above offers a great overview how to add samples, chop beats and overall create a song at the end.
+I do not have my own video on using Ableton Live to create some beats but the video above offers a great overview of how to add samples, chop beats, and overall create a song at the end.
 Again, here there are tons of way you may decide to choose if you are working on a lo-fi music.
 Like the amount of samples used, or whether you use the drums of Ableton Live or choose to sample those either.

 What matters is how you finish it.